MohammadFakhreddin/cocos2dx-persian-arabic-support/README.md

 ## Current bugs

 Because I don't understand Arabic , if you are willing to fix its Arabic support please contact me to guide you or submit your fix pull request.

-For persian if you place punctuation near word it breaks its output.

 ## More update is coming to fix remaining issues